rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 ### Question 2: How does the temperature at each point compare to the global daily mean?

-Now we want to demonstrate working with DimStacks whose layers have some different dimensions.
-Our original temperature and pressure data share all of the same dimensions, allowing for default broadcasting to work successfully.
 To answer our second question, we will be working with arrays of two different shapes: the full temperature field (latitude, longitude, and time) and the global daily mean (time only).
+The motivation behind this is to demonstrate working with a DimStack whose layers don't completely match.

+## Build a DimStack of DimArrays with differing shared dimensions

 First, we compute the global daily mean.
 Averaging over latitude and longitude collapses the field to a single value per day: